PiyushKBhattacharyya/Heart_Attack_Prediction/README.md

 **Gap Analysis**: Many existing models do not generalize well to different populations or are not interpretable by healthcare providers.
 This project aims to build a robust and interpretable model.

 ## 4. Methodology
-**Data Collection**: The dataset used is the UCI Heart Disease Dataset, comprising 303 records and 13 features, including age, sex, chest pain type, resting blood pressure, cholesterol, fasting blood sugar, resting ECG results, maximum heart rate, exercise-induced angina, ST depression, slope, number of vessels colored, and thalassemia.
+**Data Collection**: The dataset used is the **UCI Heart Disease Dataset**, comprising **303 records and 13 features**, including age, sex, chest pain type, resting blood pressure, cholesterol, fasting blood sugar, resting ECG results, maximum heart rate, exercise-induced angina, ST depression, slope, number of vessels colored, and thalassemia.

 **Data Preprocessing**:
 - **Data Normalization**: Scaled numerical features using Standard scaling.

 **Exploratory Data Analysis (EDA)**:
-- **Descriptive Statistics**: Mean age of patients is 54.43 years with a standard deviation of 9.08 years.
+- **Descriptive Statistics**: Mean age of patients is **54.43 years** with a standard deviation of **9.08 years**.
 - **Visualizations**: Correlation matrix shows strong correlations between target variable and features like age, cholesterol, and max heart rate.

 **Model Selection**: